Tuning proximity-induced spin-orbit coupling in graphene/WSe$_{2}$ heterostructures: Discussion and Conclusion

 In the first part we showed that the twist angle between ML-G and ML-WSe$_2$ indeed determines the values for the SOC parameters $\lambda_\mathrm{R}$ and $\lambda_\mathrm{VZ}$, and obtained a good, albeit not perfect, match with numerical predictions.
 We also demonstrated that proximity-induced SOC becomes more reproducible when the twist angle is controlled during fabrication of van-der-Waals heterostructures.

 In the second part of this work, we performed magnetoconductance studies under hydrostatic pressure.
-By analyzing the WAL signals, we demonstrated an increase of the SOC parameters by nearly 40\% after applying pressure.
+By analyzing the WAL signals, we demonstrated a visible increase of the SOC parameters after applying pressure.
 Our results confirm previous results \cite{Balint,Kedves2023,BalintPRB2025}.

 To summarize, we have shown that SOC can be tuned both with the twist angle between crystal axes and the distance between the layers of graphene and WSe$_2$.
 Given that proximity-induced SOC in graphene is a necessary ingredient for advanced graphene-based spintronics \cite{Gmitra.2017}, spin quantum devices in bilayer graphene \cite{Dulisch2025,Gerber2025,Ge2025}, or the appearance of correlated states \cite{Zhang2023}, an in-depth understanding is essential for their controlled realization.